-The question of whether there is enough merchandise availability to support TJX's continued growth has been asked of us since we opened our first stores nearly 40 years ago.
-Today, with over 3,600 stores and growing, our answer remains the same – availability of quality product has never been an issue!
-For nearly four decades, we have built a flexible, value-driven, "global sourcing machine."
-We have over 1,000 Associates in our buying organization, operate 15 buying offices in 11 countries, and source product in more than 100 countries.
-With our global buying presence, our expansive vendor universe, which now numbers over 18,000 vendors, and $30.9 billion in sales in 2015, we have great confidence in our ability to source quality product for our growing store base.
-Our top 25 vendors comprise only about 20% of the total product we buy, with thousands of vendors accounting for the remainder.*
+The question of whether there is enough merchandise availability to support TJX's continued growth has been asked of us since we opened our first stores 40 years ago.
+Today, with over 3,800 stores and growing, our answer remains the same – availability of quality product has never been an issue!
+Over our four decades in business, we have built a flexible, value-driven, "global sourcing machine."
+We have over 1,000 Associates in our buying organization, operate 15 buying offices in 11 countries, and source product from more than 100 countries.
+With our global buying presence, our expansive vendor universe, which numbers over 18,000 vendors, and over $33 billion in sales in 2016, we have great confidence in our ability to source quality product for our growing store base.
+Our top 25 vendors comprise about one quarter of the total product we buy, with thousands of vendors accounting for the remainder.1